MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

   + Projectile they shoot is a slow-moving nuke that instakills anyone in the blast radius and leaves behind a cloud of radiation.
   + The projectile does not carve terrain and can be shot down.
 - Spitscreener (CD2, MEV)
   + They are more expensive Spitballers that have Time Dilation -33.33%.
-Their material is changed also.
+Their materials is changed also.
   + Stationary unit.
   + Projectile they shoot is triple Nemesis's barriers.
 - Big Shredder (CD2)
   + They spawn in a pair.
 Base HP x12.82, Damage Dealt +100% and is immune to Fear.
   + They don't have any weaknesses of small shredders.
 - Vomit Spitter (CD2, DEA)
   + They are ground Web Spitter that spit Barrager's vomit projectile in an arc.
-Their material is changed also.
+Their materials is changed also.
   + Use Acid Spitter's AI, mean that they will aggressively shoot at you once they stop moving.
   + They have improved accuracy compare to Astral difficulty's version.
 - Barrier Spitter (CD2)
   + They are Acid Spitter that spit Nemesis's barrier.
-Their material is changed also.
+Their materials is changed also.
   + Use Web Spitter's AI, mean that they will reposition after shootting once.
   + They move +50% faster.
 - Crawler